Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 ```

 ### -ObjectId
-Specifies the ObjectId of the resource service principal (e.g. an app or an API) which is going to be assigned to a user, a group, or another service principal.
+Specifies the ObjectId of the resource service principal (such as an app or an API) that is going to be assigned to a user, a group, or another service principal.

 ```yaml
 Type: String